 Extraordinary employee retention is possible when leaders and HR leaders take an active role in creating an engaging, healthy, supportive, and positive workplace culture.
-Retention programs can be designed to address specific needs or challenges that employees may be facing, while still remaining genuine and focused on supporting long-term success.
+Retention programs and employee appreciation gifts can be designed to address specific needs or challenges that employees may be facing, while still remaining genuine and focused on supporting long-term success.

 The root of a good employee retention program

 Even in the best company culture, retention programs are a great place to start.
 For employees who are happy in their jobs and want to stay, a retention program is a crucial tool to have at their disposal.

 But what if things aren’t going well?
 What if you have a high turnover rate, a difficult time retaining employees, or you have no strategy for keeping your best talent?

 Well, there’s an easy solution: changing and defining company culture.
 By making subtle changes that affect how employees work and interact with each other, you can foster an environment where retention rates are much higher than they otherwise would be.

 A positive culture is one that aligns with the values and mission of the organization, and one that promotes a sense of belonging, engagement, and purpose among employees.
 When employees feel valued, respected, and supported, they are more likely to be satisfied with their job and stay with the organization for a longer period of time.